ChangeVision/astah-miro-plugin/README.md

 1. Launch Astah and create a Mindmap (`[Diagram] -> [Mindmap]`)
 1. Go to `[Tools] -> [miro] -> [Import diagrams from miro]`

+*Note:* Cannot import if miro board has more than one mind map

 ### How to export UML Class diagram to miro